 For the second stage of your Court case and beyond, the total legal fees will depend on the precise issues in dispute between the parties and the individual circumstances of the particular case.

-It is not really possible for a lawyer to provide you with a reasonable cost estimate of the second stage until the facts in dispute are known.
+It is not really possible for a family lawyer to provide you with a reasonable cost estimate of the second stage until the facts in dispute are known.
 But I can and will provide you with an estimate of the legal costs of the second stage well before you incur any liability to pay these costs.

 How long will my case take?